Is $3,000 per month ($36,000 per year) a good salary?

-Recognize, higher paying jobs are out there that don’t require a degree.
+Recognize that higher-paying jobs are out there that don’t require a degree.
 Even a bump to $45k per year would significantly increase your income.

-The major concern with earning a $36k salary is the high cost of living.
-Most of your salary will probably be consumed by normal expenses, like rent and groceries.
-Therefore, it can be hard to invest to build wealth or to cover a costly emergency.
+The high cost of living is the major concern with earning a $36k salary.
+Most of your paycheck will probably be consumed by normal expenses, like rent and groceries.
+Therefore, investing in building wealth or covering a costly emergency can be hard.

 $3,000 per month is only around $2,400 without tax withholdings, deductions, and allowances.
-Contributing to pre tax deductions like your 401k or employer sponsored medical programs can further reduce your take home pay.
+Contributing to pre-tax deductions like your 401k or employer-sponsored medical programs can further reduce your take-home pay.

-For example, contributing $300 to a 401k would reduce your take home pay.
-Take home pay would be reduced from $2,465 to $2,201 for a $300 contribution.
+For example, contributing $300 to a 401k would reduce your take-home pay.
+You would reduce take-home pay from $2,465 to $2,201 for a $300 contribution.
 You can use a paycheck calculator to estimate your paycheck.